learningmatter-mit/surface-sampling/README.md

 └── SrTiO3_001.ipynb
 └── latent_space_clustering.ipynb
 ```
- More data/examples can be found in our Zenodo dataset (https://doi.org/10.5281/zenodo.7758174).
+ More data/examples can be found in our [Zenodo dataset](https://doi.org/10.5281/zenodo.7758174).

 ## Toy example of Cu(100)
 A toy example to illustrate the use of VSSR-MC.
 It should only take about a few seconds to run.
 Refer to `tutorials/example.ipynb`.

 ## GaN(0001) surface sampling with Tersoff potential
-We explicitly generate surface sites using `pymatgen`.
 This example could take a few minutes to run.
 Refer to `tutorials/GaN_0001.ipynb`.

 ## Si(111) 5x5 surface sampling with modified Stillinger–Weber potential
-We explicitly generate surface sites using `pymatgen`.
 This example could take a few minutes to run.
 Refer to `tutorials/Si_111_5x5.ipynb`.

 ## SrTiO3(001) surface sampling with machine learning potential
 Demonstrates the integration of VSSR-MC with a neural network force field.
 This example could take a few minutes to run.
 Refer to `tutorials/SrTiO3_001.ipynb`.

 ## Clustering MC-sampled surfaces in the latent space
-Retrieving the neural network embeddings of VSSR-MC structures and performing clustering.
+Retrieves the neural network embeddings of VSSR-MC structures and performing clustering.
 This example should only take a minute to run.
 Refer to `tutorials/latent_space_clustering.ipynb`.

 # Scripts